Below is some information on our DBT related programming:

 We offer programming specifically designed for this late adolescent age group out of a recognition that increasing independence in one’s late teens co-occurs with unique challenges such as: decreased involvement of family, possibly living independently, working, etc. 17-19 year olds are eligible to participate in an evidence based treatment including individual therapy and age specific DBT skills groups for youth.
 Family members do not join these late adolescents in this DBT adaptation.

 Several clinicians at Broadleaf Health work with children.
-Challenges facing those children may include but not be limited to: anxiety, low mood, impulsivity, difficulties with anger, school refusal and otherwise.
+Challenges facing those children may include but not be limited to: anxiety, low mood, impulsivity, difficulties with anger, school refusal, trauma, and attachment issues.